- Our Work

 The NHS is rightly committed to the introduction of new ways of working that deliver improved patient safety, better care and greater efficiency at the same time.
 The role of technology is crucial: the Carter Review of English hospitals found that patient safety and efficiency could be improved through the introduction of new technologies such as barcodes.
 The six Scan4Safety demonstration sites are already showing the potential to improve everyday accuracy and efficiency.
 This is all the more important since, as recent University of York research estimated, there may be over 200 million medication errors a year in the NHS.
 This year, these ideas will form part of the Government’s plan for the long-term future of the NHS which, as the Prime Minister has said, will emphasise “efficiency” and “effectiveness” alongside a stable funding platform.

-Reform is delighted to host a high-level roundtable with Roger Spencer, Chief Executive, The Christie NHS Foundation Trust, on how to ensure that measures to advance patient safety will contribute to a more efficient NHS.
-It is taking place on Tuesday 17 July at 12.15 for 12.30 – 14.00 in London.
-The event will be held under the Chatham House Rule and in partnership with Zebra Technologies.
+Reform was delighted to host a high-level roundtable with Roger Spencer, Chief Executive, The Christie NHS Foundation Trust, on how to ensure that measures to advance patient safety will contribute to a more efficient NHS.
+It took place on Tuesday 17 July at 12.15 for 12.30 – 14.00 in London.
+The event was held under the Chatham House Rule and in partnership with Zebra Technologies.

 17 July 2018